Snyo24/monitoring_agent/README.md

     * **JVM**

         JVM plugin needs a port to communicate with java agent.
+        The java agent runs with tomcat to collect metrics from tomcat.
+        So, we must set the java agent to run with tomcat at the same time.

+        At the first line of `$(tomcat path)/bin/catalina.sh`,

+        > export JSPD_HOME=(your agent path)/jspd
+        >
+        > export JAVA_OPTS="-javaagent:$JSPD_HOME/lib/jspd.jar -noverify"

-Write the port after `jvm` with a comma.
+        In `cfg/plugins`, write the port after `jvm` with a comma.
         > *jvm,8084*

     * **MySQL**